aknutas/nails/README.md

 Requirements
 ----
-For now the project verifiedly works on R version 3.2.0.
+For now the project verifiedly works on R version 3.3.3 and RStudio 1.0.136.

+You need the following R packages (tested 13.3.2017): splitstackshape, reshape, plyr, stringr, tm, SnowballC, lda, LDAvis, igraph

 We are open source and free software
 ----